This page is about macrobiotic diets and cancer. There is information about

 The macrobiotic diet was developed in the 1920s by a Japanese philosopher called George Ohsawa.
 He believed that by eating a simple, healthy diet, we could live in harmony with nature.
 He also believed that his macrobiotic diet could cure cancer and other serious illnesses.
 Available scientific evidence does not support claims that a macrobiotic diet can treat or prevent cancer.

 The aim of the macrobiotic diet is to avoid foods containing toxins.
 Many people follow a completely vegan diet with no dairy products or meats.
 But some people eat small amounts of organic fish and meat.
-There is detailed information about macrobiotic diet further down this page.
+There is detailed information about macrobiotic diets on this page.

 Some people with cancer use macrobiotic diets as a complementary therapy.
 They think that changing their diet and lifestyle may help them to feel better and more positive.
 Macrobiotic diets may do this, but they can also have harmful effects.